 Further internal renovations took place in 2001.
 The old sitting room was converted into the current nurses’ consulting room but still maintains the original period fireplace, and air conditioning was installed in all three consulting rooms.

-The most recent building work at Park Issa was started in autumn 2013.
+Building work again started at Park Issa in autumn 2013.
 This included the new car parking area to the rear of the property as well as the extension added to the rear of the building.
 This houses new, state of the art operating theatres, an imaging suite and prep room, with separate cat and dog kennels.
 With the space created by the new extension, we have also made some internal changes in the original building.
 A spacious large animal pharmacy was created and the large animal reception was moved and given a much needed facelift.
 Here are some pictures of the building work that took place.

 |Weekdays||8.30am - 6.30pm|